 The creature steals Legacies by changing into a blade and forcing its host to plunge it into a victim's heart immediately after death.
 A host can attempt to refuse any demand by the leech, but must make a successful Wisdom check to do so.
 The Wisdom check blocks the leech for one hour or until a new conflict arises.

-A leech can only drain Legacies which it does not yet posses; during this process, the host can attempts a saving throw vs. spell (with a -1 penalty for each Legacy the leech has absorbed) to expel the leech.
+A leech can only drain Legacies which it does not yet possess; during this process, the host can attempts a saving throw vs. spell (with a -1 penalty for each Legacy the leech has absorbed) to expel the leech.
 If a leech steals at least 15 Legacies while in the same host, that host immediately dies.

-Once the leech has absorbed at least two Legacies per Hit Die (20+), it possesses enough energy to break its banishment and return home.
+home.
 For two rounds, the tanar'ri will attack anyone present before being automatically gated to its plane of origin.
-In tanar'ri form, it gets two claw attacks per round (4d4 points of damage each) and casts as a 9thlevel wizard.
+In tanar'ri form, it gets two claw attacks per round (4d4 points of damage each) and casts as a 9th-level wizard.
 It is also immune to cold, fire, electricity, poison, and charm.